HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/building_website/content_libraries/index.md

 To create a new library, Click the **Administration menu** icon.
 Then, click **Portal Content** \> **Web Content Libraries**.

+!!! important
-**Important:** When you create a web content library, ensure that the name of the library does not match the URL context of any virtual portals on the same server.
+    When you create a web content library, ensure that the name of the library does not match the URL context of any virtual portals on the same server.
 If the name of a library and the URL context of a virtual portal have the same value, incorrect rendering behavior can result.

 ## When to use the Portal Site library with web content